lachioma/bonsai_tracking_playSoundUponMovement/README.md

 - use Ctrl+Z to undo;
 Close the window "Regions" when you are done.

 In Threshold, use the property ThresholdValue to set the gray value (out of 255) below which we look for contours, i.e. the mouse must be darker than this value and ideally only the mouse.
+A reasonable value is 55-60.

 In FindContours, use MaxArea and MinArea to define area costranints for the mouse ROI that will be detected at each frame.